 Advocate for the gently roaring potential of life,

-conscious sexuality and matters of the spirit and heart since 2004, and has been writing for as long as she can remember.
+ALL MANNER OF THINGS' founder and creative director, Katrina Rivers, has been a mentor for matters of the spirit and heart since 2004, and has been writing for as long as she can remember.

 "It’s hard to say exactly when All Manner of Things began.